FairwindsOps/insights-docs/docs/features/team-management.md

 # Team Management
+Team Management lets you control who in your organization has access to Insights, as well as what resources they're able to see inside the platform.

+## In the Insights UI
 Users can visit the `Settings > Team Management` page to invite users to their organization, create teams and manage permissions.
 Insights defines the following roles within an organization: